 Ready for the absolute best bundle deal of the year?
-New customers who sign up for bundled AT&T TV & Internet get a $250 VISA Reward Card!
-Or, for a limited time only, choose a new Polk Command Bar or a JBL Link 300 with Google Assist!
+New customers who sign up for bundled AT&T TV & Internet get a $100 VISA Reward Card!

-I break down the bundle deal in detail below, but here’s the quick version: Get ultra fast 100/100 Mbps Internet plus 190+ digital channels for a grand total of just $79.99 per month.
-When you factor in the $250 reward card you will be getting in the mail, it’s undeniable that this month’s deal is a strong one.
+I break down the bundle deal in detail below, but here’s the quick version: Get ultra fast 100/100 Mbps Internet plus 190+ digital channels for a grand total of just $39.99 mo for 12 mos.
+When you factor in the $100 reward card you will be getting in the mail, it’s undeniable that this month’s deal is a strong one.

 Almost anyone can sign up.
-AT&T is widely available just about everywhere in the US, and AT&T compares well against the top ISPs such as Verizon Fios.
+AT&T is widely available just about everywhere in the US, and is likely available in your area.
+Plus AT&T compares well against the top ISPs such as Verizon Fios.
 To check your availability, click the link above.
 To learn more, read on…

 AT&T Internet and TV Packages